Purpose of assessment

 How to apply

 Applicants should ensure they have read the guidance notes for applicants and the examination regulations before completing an online application.
-Online applications for the Spring 2017 examination are now closed.
+Online applications for the Autumn 2017 sitting are now open.

 Dates and fees